European water vole: Literary appearances

 Tells of an apparently shy, easily frightened young female by a lakeside, who in the last line of the poem, it is revealed that:

 For she was a water-rat.

-The Rolling Stones song "Live With Me" includes the line "My best friend he shoots water rats and feeds them to his geese", referring to Keith Richards's habit of shooting water voles in the moat of his Redlands, West Wittering home.
+The Rolling Stones song "Live with Me" includes the line "My best friend he shoots water rats and feeds them to his geese", referring to Keith Richards' habit of shooting water voles in the moat of his Redlands, West Wittering home.